98548J/98548J.github.io/docs/game_analysis/2023-06-09-SpecificRules.md

 {: .design}
 # Introduction

-Apart from scoring, there are particular regulations that determine whether a point has been earned or not and other regulations consist of information on the number of tri-balls in possession, specifications on elevation, criteria for match loads, offensive zones, double zoning, and winpoint requirements.
+Apart from scoring, there are particular regulations that determine whether a point has been earned or not and other regulations consist of information on the number of tri-balls in possession, specifications on elevation, criteria for match loads, offensive zones, double zoning, and win-point requirements.

 {: .design}
 # Generate Concepts